odai-dh/portfolio/src/content/portfolio.md

       Stay tuned — the full story is coming soon.
 ---

-Hello!
-My name is Odai and I enjoy creating digital experiences that are intuitive and engaging.
-At Hyper Island, I’ve worked with JavaScript, React, Next.js, TypeScript, TailwindCSS, and explored backend tools like Node.js, Express, and MongoDB.

-I’ve collaborated in cross-functional teams using Agile and Design Thinking methods, building projects like an e-commerce platform, movie trailer player, school website for Litorina Folkhögskola, and a startup concept for a haircut booking app.
+Hey, I’m Odai.. a Frontend Developer student at Hyper Island and a current intern at **Aeoflo**, where I’m building real Shopify tools with **React**, **Remix**, and **TypeScript**.

+Working at Aeoflo has been a crash course in real-world development: debugging complex systems, collaborating with designers and backend engineers, and learning how to turn rough ideas into smooth, production-ready apps.

+At Hyper Island, I’ve built everything from a **Next.js e-commerce store** to a **3D space exploration app**,  each project teaching me something new about code, design, and how people experience the web.

+I love solving problems that mix creativity and logic,  and when I’m not coding, you’ll probably find me cooking 🍋.

-I’m currently looking forward to growing as a **Frontend Developer** during my search for an internship.
+I’m currently looking for new opportunities to keep growing as a **Frontend Developer** and contribute to projects that make people’s digital lives a bit more enjoyable.